Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 6. Manage Stress Mindfully Chronic stress:

-Chronic Stress is a silent destroyer because it increases inflammation, blood pressure and lowers immunity.
+Chronic Stress may be a silent killer because it increases inflammation, blood pressure and lowers immunity.

 - Why it works: Mindfulness practices reset the nervous system, work to reduce levels of anxiety and improve overall emotional resilience.